A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Convergence rate for the PINNs

-Combining Proposition \ref{error decomposition}), (\ref{error1}) and (\ref{error2}) yields the result. \end{proof}
+Combining Proposition \ref{error decomposition}, (\ref{error1}) and (\ref{error2}) yields the result. \end{proof}

-In \cite{shin2020convergence,shin2020error,mishra2020}, the convergence of PINNs is studied.
-They proved that as the number of parameters in the neural networks and number of training samples go to infinity the solution of PINNs with converges to the solution of the PDEs'.
-Here we establish the nonasymptotic convergence rate of PINNs.
-According to our results established in Theorem \ref{total error}, the influence of depth and width in the neural networks and number of training samples are characterized quantitatively.
-We give answer on how to choose the hyperparameters to archive the desired accuracy, which is import but missing in \cite{shin2020convergence,shin2020error,mishra2020}.
+\begin{remark} The asymptotic convergence results for PINNs have been studied in \cite{shin2020convergence,shin2020error,mishra2020}, i.e., when the number of parameters in the neural networks and number of training samples go to infinity, the solution of PINNs with converges to the solution of the PDEs'.
+Our work establishes a nonasymptotic convergence rate of PINNs.
+According to our results in Theorem \ref{total error}, the influence of the depth and width in the neural networks and number of training samples are characterized quantitatively.
+It gives an answer on how to choose the hyperparameters to archive the desired accuracy, which is missing in \cite{shin2020convergence,shin2020error,mishra2020}. \end{remark} \begin{remark} As shown in Theorem \ref{total error}, the PINNs suffers from the curse of dimensionality.
+However, if no additional smoothness or low-dimensional compositional structure on the underlying solutions of PDEs are imposed, the curse is unavoidable.
+Recently, the minimax lower bound for PINNs are proved in \cite{luoptimal}, where they showed that to achieve error of $\mathcal{\epsilon}$ for PINNs to solve elliptical equation defined on $[0,1]^{d}$ whose solution lives in $H^1([0,1]^{d})$, the number of samples $n$ are lower bounded by $\mathcal{O}((1/\epsilon)^d).$ In \cite{lu2021priori}, the authors reduce the curses by assuming the underlying solutions living in Barron spaces which is much smaller than $H^1$.
+One can also utilize the structures of the solution to reduce the curse, for example by considering PDEs whose solution are composition of functions with number of variables much smaller than $d$. \end{remark}